Which Countries Provide the Best Health Care, Hospitals, and Doctors

 Countries with the Most Doctors and Nurses

 When you need a doctor, you NEED a doctor.
 But in some countries, they’re in greater supply than others.
 Qatar has the highest number of doctors per capita, with just over 77 doctors per 10,000 citizens.
-For a small country, they are thinking big progress for their health care system.
+For a small country, they are thinking about big improvements in their health care system.
 Filling out the top 10 list are Cuba, Austria, Russia, Georgia, Lithuania, Italy, Switzerland, Germany, and Bulgaria.

 When it comes to nurses, nobody can beat Ireland.
 It has just over 15 nurses per 1,000 members of the population.
 Following in their footsteps are Norway, Finland, Netherlands, Iceland, United Kingdom, Belarus, Switzerland, Denmark, and Sweden.